sverres/kdtools/README.md

 Some network monitoring and administration tools.
 To be invoced by cron from users home directory.
-Log files placed in Dropbox folder.
+Log files placed in Dropbox folder and uploaded using Dropbox API.

 ## Bash scripts